BytePact/BytePact-Website/content/portfolio/vdab.md

 In 2021 'Vind een opleiding' will get an upgrade and BytePact is contributing to that.
 In particular the matchmaking between users and recommended courses will be optimized.

+*Image: screenshot taken from [Vind een opleiding](https://www.vdab.be/opleidingen/aanbod) on October 21, 2020*